 Similar in size to the Anaheim pepper and super-mild (up to ten times milder than a poblano), the Cubanelle is a good stuffing chili.
 It has thinner walls than either the poblano or the Anaheim, so you’ll need to approach stuffing these chilies with a little more care, but they’ll definitely do as a poblano alternative for this dish, especially if the heat potential of the Anaheim is too much for you.

-Cubanelle chilies are even sweeter than Anaheim peppers, so they don’t make for a good sliced and diced alternative to poblanos.
+Cubanelle chilies are even sweeter than Anaheim peppers, so in certain use cases (like when used simply diced in a dish, not masked with other flavors) you’ll notice a taste difference.
 And if you’re a fan of spicier things, a Cubanelle is not the best choice here as it’s barely a tick above the no-heat bell pepper.
 Opt for the Anaheim if at all possible.

-The dried chili alternative for slicing and dicing: The ancho pepper
+The dried chili alternative (but take care): The ancho pepper

 Ancho chilies are simply dried poblanos, and they can sub in for chopped poblano peppers if necessary.
 But, it’s not a perfect fit.
 Yes, they are essentially the same chili, but dried chilies tend to have a smokier and earthier flavor than their fresh alternatives.
 This can greatly impact the flavor of your dish, so pull back on the amounts the recipe calls for and add more to taste.